BioProject: Inserting Hyperlinks for SABR Articles

 If you use Google Chrome, right-clicking on the chosen name will save you a step.
 (Mac users can hold down the Control button and then click the mouse to pull up the menu.)
 Then click on the Copy Link Address item.
 Otherwise, you can open up the window and copy the URL.

-If the player has a common name (like Bob Johnson), you may need to open up a few listings to determine which is the right page to which you should link.
+If the player has a common name (like Bob Johnson), you may need to scroll down a few listings to determine which is the right page to which you should link.

 3. Add the link to the story